skywind3000/z.lua/README.md

 Usually, `z -I` can be aliased to `zf` (z + fuzzy finder) for convenience.
 If there are only one path matched, `z -I` will jump to it directly, fzf will only be invoked for multiple matches.

 `"z -I ."` or `"zf ."` can be used to use fzf select from entire database.
-Environment variable `_ZL_FZF_FLAG` is for passing additional arguments to fzf, you can try to set it to `-e` to use `exact` matching mode in fzf.
+Environment variable `_ZL_FZF_FLAG` is for passing additional arguments to fzf.

 NOTE: For fish shell, this feature requires fish 2.7.0 or above.
 You can specify fzf executable in `$_ZL_FZF` environment variable, `"fzf"` will be called by default.